 Never Place The Fault On Anyone Else

 While you’re focusing on observing the fifth amendment and not incriminating yourself, you may be tempted to blame other outside forces for your reckless driving.
 Many motorists will claim they were just driving with the flow of traffic, or claim that they were being tailgated and needed to speed up.
-You’re not permitted to break the law and drive recklessly just because other cars around you are doing it, and telling an officer that this is the reason you commited the crime, is the same as admitting you committed the crime.
+You’re not permitted to break the law and drive recklessly just because other cars around you are doing it, and telling an officer that this is the reason you committed the crime, is the same as admitting you committed the crime.

 If you were pulled over for reckless driving and found yourself in an argument with a law enforcement officer, you need to hire a sharp criminal defense attorney as soon as possible.
 Hiring an attorney is the best way to protect yourself in court, especially if your charge has become irritated by your behavior.
 An aggressive defense can help you reduce or drop the charge entirely.